TotallyInformation/node-red-contrib-moment/README.md

 Note that ISO8601 formatted output is ALWAYS in UTC ('Z', Zulu time) not local, no matter what output timezone you may specify.
 See also [moment().toISOString()](https://momentjs.com/docs/#/displaying/as-iso-string/).

-##### Format string is "object"
+##### Format string is "date" resp. "jsDate"

-This is a *JSON date time object* in the form `{"years":nnnn, "months":nn, "date":nn, "hours":nn, "minutes":nn, "seconds":nn, "milliseconds":nnn}`.
+This is a *Javascript Date object* in the form `{years:nnnn, months:n, date:n, hours:n, minutes:n, seconds:n, milliseconds:n}`.
+It may be used for manual (fixed) data/time values.

 WARNING: moment.js has a bizarre object format where the month is zero-based (0-11) instead of 1-based (1-12) like all the other elements are.
 I don't currently know why, I've raised an upstream issue but this appears to be a deliberate decision for some strange reason.

 See also [moment().toObject()](https://momentjs.com/docs/#/displaying/as-object/).

 ##### Format string is "fromNow" resp. "timeAgo"

 This is a human readable output, e.g. *30 minutes ago* or *in a month* (only rough time spans are given in this output format type, see also the *humanizer* example below).
 The time span is derived from the actual time and the time fed into the node.

 See also [moment().fromNow()](https://momentjs.com/docs/#/displaying/fromnow/).

 ##### Format string is "calendar" resp. "aroundNow"

 This is a human readable alternative, e.g. *Last Monday* or *Tomorrow 2:30pm*.
 Note that dates beyond a week from now are output as yyyy-mm-dd.

 See also [moment().calendar()](https://momentjs.com/docs/#/displaying/calendar-time/).

 ##### Format string is "date" resp. "jsDate"